Veterinarian

 What is your favorite thing about being a vet

-Asked by Marjorie almost 7 years ago
+Asked by Marjorie over 7 years ago

 Building bonds with clients and getting to take care of their pets year after year.
 I love most of my long-term clients and the ways we learn to interact with each other.
 That bond is awesome and something you don't always get.
 As far as actual tasks, I love any kind of soft tissue surgery.
 But that's something not every vet can say and some dread surgery.